cadrian/yacjp/doc/main.md

  * an object-oriented approach, with well separated data structures, and actual encapsulation
  * AFAICS a better number support

+On the other hand cJSON is small; YacJP is bigger (approx. 4000 lines, not counting tests).

+## The YacJP philosophy

+C does not mean "not object".
+Actually the whole YacJP library is built using object-oriented techniques: one may find encapsulation, polymorphism, and even some design patterns (composites, factories, visitors).

+YacJP is compact, but not at the price of extensibility.

+YacJP is customizable: the user may provide specific hooks such as their own implementation of `malloc(3)` and `free(3)`, a custom parse error handler, and so on.

 \mainpage YacJP